zhaoguotian/gittest/README.txt

 git is a distributed version manage system
-git is gnu free software
+git is gnu free  lisenced software